 Call for Abstract

-13th World Heart Congress, will be organized around the theme “”
+13th World Heart Congress, will be organized around the theme “Pulsating Progress: Advancements Shaping the Future of Cardiology”

 World Heart Congress 2024 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in World Heart Congress 2024